Information for Prospective Students

 In order to obtain licensure in California as a psychotherapist as well as obtaining some pre- and/or post-degree internships, you will be required to complete a Department of Justice (DOJ) fingerprinting process/criminal history background check.

-Internship sites may refuse to accept you as a trainee at their site or may interrupt and terminate your internship if you have been or are subsequently convicted of a crime substantially related to the qualifications, functions, and duties of an or intern working at one these sites.
+Internship sites may refuse to accept you as a trainee at their site or may interrupt and terminate your internship if you have been or are subsequently convicted of a crime substantially related to the qualifications, functions, and duties of an intern working at one of these sites.
 Please note that this can include driving under the influence of drugs or alcohol.

 According to the Department of Justice California Penal Code 667.5 or 1192.7 and pursuant to Education Code Section 45125.1 or 33192, you could be precluded from working on school grounds, which may impact your ability to work at many internship placements.

 Finally, there are potential implications for post-degree intern registration or licensure in California by the Board of Behavioral Science as a Marriage and Family Therapist if you have a criminal conviction (see Section 4982 of the Business and Professions Code).
-While you may be able to earn your graduate degree in the program and compete your required pre-degree clinical hours, this does not guarantee that the BBS will grant you an intern registration or license in California.
+While you may be able to earn your graduate degree in the program and complete your required pre-degree clinical hours, this does not guarantee that the BBS will grant you an intern registration or license in California.

 As part of your application, you will be asked to sign a statement about your understanding of this information and whether you have received a felony conviction in the past.
 Please see this FAQ page [pdf] and visit the BBS website for more complete information.